nfraxlab/fin-infra/README.md

 - Keep APIs small and typed.
 Prefer Pydantic models for IO boundaries.
 - Add or update tests for any behavior changes.
 Keep `pytest` passing and `mypy` clean.
-- See [Contributing Guide](docs/contributing.md) for detailed development workflow.

 ## License